Arran 10

 Chill Filtered: Nope

-Overall Arran is currently riding a huge wave of praise and to be honest from reviewing this I can see why.
+Throughout the whisky chatter online, Arran is currently riding a huge wave of praise… from reviewing this I can see why.

-I have seen the pointy branding of the past Arran brand but it never really court my eye.
-That is until I saw their gold embellished rebrand in 2019/2020.
-Now I was new to the full extent of the Whisky World then but it seemed to be accepted with open arms.
-Impressive considering every logo revamp are bashed and beaten down by Dribbble based designers.
+Now I was still a noob (still am) to the full extent of the world wide whisky world then but it seemed to be one of the few rebrands to be accepted with open arms.
+Impressive considering every logo revamp now are targets to be bashed and beaten down by Dribbble based designers.

 Their new brand reflects the eagles (no not the band) that made Lochranza their home which even caused the building work of the distillery to come to a brief halt.
 It is great that they turned what must have been a remarkably frustrating time and embraced it as part of their identity.

-A remarkably balanced nose.
-It combines the light fresh notes of melon, cut grass, and peaches with hearty malt and digestive biscuits.
+It certainly has a remarkably balanced nose.
+No single note slapping you in the face but a combination of light fresh notes of melon, cut grass, and peaches with hearty malt and digestive biscuits.

-Due to my expectations of it being an Island Scotch, my brain instantly was expecting the likes of Talisker and Jura.
+Due to my expectations of it being an Island Scotch, my brain instantly was expecting the more brash flavours of Talisker and Jura.
 I was very wrong.

 This nectar is very cereal forward with a sweet creamy taste at the front.
-This is bottled bananas ontop of shreddies.
+This is weak banana milkshake poured on top of shreddies, with a side plate of fresh fruit.

-For me, it really reminds me of Cotswold Single Malt which I would well recommend.
+Now it is personal preference but it really reminds me of Cotswold Single Malt which I would well recommend.
+Even if Cotswold has the edge on it.

 I want to thank the superstar Alan for sending me a fantastic Arran selection of samples to work through.